Walkway over the Hudson

-It reopened on October 3, 2009, as a pedestrian walkway, and part of the new Walkway Over the Hudson State Historic Park.
-The New York State Bridge Authority owns and is charged with maintaining the bridge structure (as directed by the Governor and Legislature in July 2010).
+The bridge was listed on the National Register of Historic Places in 1979, with additional documentation recorded in 2008.
+It reopened on October 3, 2009 as a pedestrian walkway in the Walkway Over the Hudson State Historic Park.
+The New York State Bridge Authority owns the bridge structure.
 The park is operated by the New York State Office of Parks, Recreation and Historic Preservation.
-In 2017, the walkway hosted 593,868 visitors.
-Connecting the Hudson Valley Rail Trail in Highland to the Dutchess Rail Trail, the span forms part of the Empire State Trail.
+The walkway connects the Hudson Valley Rail Trail to the Dutchess Rail Trail, forming part of the Empire State Trail.
+The Walkway Over the Hudson is the longest elevated pedestrian bridge in the world.